fmm17241/complexEnvAcoustics/README.md

 ## Citation

 If you use or adapt this project, please credit:
-> Frank McQuarrie Jr., Complex Acoustic Environment Modeling, Spring 2025
+> Frank McQuarrie Jr., CAE Modeling, Spring 2025
 ---

 ## Contact